 A high scalability in Bizagi PaaS considers that computing power, storage services and other capabilities, are made available on-demand as elastic resources which operate behind a load balancer, and therefore point-to-point integrations which demand the installation of a component in a specific location is not a best practice.

-For this reason, it is very important that when integrating your systems and services for Bizagi PaaS, you can follow modern, service-oriented principles.
+For this reason, it is very important that when integrating your systems and services for Bizagi PaaS, you can follow modern, service-oriented principles such as using Bizagi Connectors over Component library when possible.

 Bizagi Component library